LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 #### Assurance:

-The SIF/XML data sent by the 3rd Party app to the Jurisdiction Zone for the app must satisfy the following conditions:
+The SIF/XML data sent by the third party app to the Jurisdiction Zone for the app must satisfy the following conditions:

 -   Must be able to respond to requests for all StudentPersonal records